Maned wolf: Description

-The maned wolf is the tallest of the wild canids; its long legs are likely an adaptation to the tall grasslands of its native habitat.
+The maned wolf is the tallest of the wild canids; its long legs are probably an adaptation to the tall grasslands of its native habitat.
 Fur of the maned wolf may be reddish-brown to golden orange on the sides with long, black legs, and a distinctive black mane.
 The coat is marked further with a whitish tuft at the tip of the tail and a white "bib" beneath the throat.
 The mane is erectile and typically is used to enlarge the wolf's profile when threatened or when displaying aggression.
 Melanistic maned wolves do exist, but are rare.
 The first photograph of a black adult maned wolf was taken by a camera trap in northern Minas Gerais in Brazil in 2013.